 THE PROBLEM WAS RECOGNISED BY TEAM JANE YEARS AGO AND WE FOCUSED ON THIS KEY WORD "RESPECT"

-This word hasn't been changed and its meaning and usage is still the same but when it's not used the lack of respect causes damage.
+This word hasn't been changed and its meaning and usage is still the same but when it's not used the lack of respect causes damage to those who have their innocence taken from them.

 It is simple and easy to understand